FE Nautilus Scripts

 I found that I really missed the (free) Irfanview program available only for MS Windoze.
 I am not the only one in that regard.
 You can do a web search on terms like 'irfanview linux replacement image processing' and you will find many people who feel the same way.

-After developing image processing Nautilus scripts, I accumulated other types of handy Nautilus scripts, whose source code is accessible for browsing and 'snippeting' via the FE Nautilus Scripts Description page.
+After developing some 'image processing' Nautilus scripts, I accumulated other types of handy Nautilus scripts, whose source code is accessible for browsing and 'snippeting' via the FE Nautilus Scripts DESCRIPTION page.